-Depending upon where the Covered Health Care Service is provided, any applicable pre-service notification requirements will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits and in the Outpatient Prescription Drug Plan.
+Depending upon where the Covered Health Care Service is provided, any applicable pre-service notification requirements will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits and in the Outpatient Prescription Drug Plan.
 Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits and in the Outpatient Prescription Drug Plan.
-Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions? the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits and in the Outpatient the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits and in the Outpatient notification requirements will be the same as those stated under each Covered Health Care Service the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits and in the Outpatient the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits and in the Outpatient
+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions? the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits and in the Outpatient the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits vill be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Covered Health notification requirements will be the same as those stated under each Covered Health Care Service the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits and in the Outpatient the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits and in the Outpatient